 - Complications, although rare, are generally more serious than with other weight loss procedures, such as the gastric band.

 - There is a higher risk of nutritional deficiency due to the reduced absorption of vitamins and nutrients.
 Life-long vitamin and mineral supplementation is essential to prevent deficiency following surgery.
-Long term follow-up with the surgeon and dietitian to monitor nutritional status is also very important.
+Long-term follow-up with your surgeon and dietitian to monitor your nutritional status is very important.

 Risks of the Gastric Bypass

-As with any surgical procedure, the gastric bypass operation has a risks which are important to understand before proceeding.
-The following is a comprehensive list of issues which can occur.
-This list is extensive and is not intended to worry you, but simply inform you about the range of possible complications, regardless of how rare the issue may be.
+As with any surgical procedure, there are risks associated with the gastric bypass procedure.
+It is important to understand these risks before proceeding with the operation.
+The following is a comprehensive list of the risks that can occur.
+It is extensive and is not intended to worry you, but simply inform you about the range of possible complications, regardless of how rare some of them may be.

 Possible Acute Complications

-- Infection – if an infection develops it may require treatment with antibiotics and can occasionally require reoperation.
+- Infection – which may require treatment with antibiotics and occasionally repeat operation.

-- Leak - a leak of fluid can occur through the new join between the stomach and intestines if it does not heal well.
-This can happen in the first few days after surgery and may require reoperation.
-If these leaks persist they can leak to the skin or wound (known as a fistula) or cause a persistent fluid infection in the area (abscess).
-If this happens, length of hospital stay may be extended to weeks or even months after surgery, and it may be a life-threatening problem.
-This occurs in less than 1% of cases.
+- Leak - a leak of fluid can occur through the new join between the stomach and intestines.
+This can occur in the first few days after surgery and may require repeat operation.
+If a leak persists it can create a passage between the stomach wall and the skin or wound (fistula) or cause persistent infections within the abdomen (abscesses).
+This complication is potentially life-threatening and can extend the length of stay in hospital to weeks or potentially months after surgery.
+Leakage occurs in less than 1% of cases.

-- Ulcers - Just like ulcers can occur in a normal stomach, they can also occur in the new stomach pouch after a gastric bypass.
+- Ulcers - may form in the new stomach pouch after a gastric bypass.
 For this reason, patients need to take anti-ulcer medication for 3 months after surgery.
-Sometimes ulcers can still develop and require additional therapy to manage.
+Sometimes ulcers develop despite this and require additional therapy to manage.

-- Damage to organs – any keyhole procedure can be complicated by unintentional injury to the organs near the area of operation.
+- Damage to organs – unintentional injury to the organs near the area of operation.
 This may require a repeat operation to repair the damaged organs.

-- Blood clots – Deep Venous Thromboses (clots in the veins) and pulmonary embolus (clots in the lungs)
+- Blood clots – such as deep vein thromboses (clots in the veins, usually of the legs) and pulmonary embolus (clots in the lungs).

 - Pneumonia/ chest infection